Interacting with Americans and Canadians

 Men do not

-embrace, unless they are very good friends, family members, or
+embrace upon meeting, unless they are very good friends, family members, or

 members of various ethnic groups.

-Dealing with pushy or nosey people
+Dealing with pushy or nosy people

 Generally, Americans are a friendly people, so expect lots of questions.

-However, you never have to answer these types of question in social situations.
+However, you never have to answer these types of questions in social situations.
 Just say, "Oh, I wouldn't feel comfortable telling that."
 If the person persists, just continue the same type of quiet reply until they give up.

 Just continue in the same quiet way, "Oh, no thanks.
 I don't care for any," or some variation until they give up.